Apply for a gaming machine service licence

 What happens next

-A CBS case manager will contact you to confirm we have received your application.
+A Consumer and Business Services (CBS) case manager will contact you to confirm we have received your application.

 Your case manager will let you know whether you need to: